 The problem of reconciling customer data is not new.
 The most experienced among us remember that the promise of organizing and unifying customer data was also the promise of other families of tools, notably Marketing CRM.

 The significant increase in search volume for the query “Customer Data Platform” since 2017.

 Judging by the evolution of interest in the query “Customer Data Platform “ since 2014, this new family of tools is undeniably in vogue, and marketers are not mistaken!
 More and more software publishers are seizing on this vendor term for solutions that do not always correspond to the criteria previously stated.

 However, behind this fashion effect lies a real underlying movement or at least a very clear acceleration of already existing needs:

 - The race for the “ultimate customer relationship”.
 Customer journeys are becoming increasingly complex, and all brands want to offer an omnichannel customer relationship (mobile application, automated chat, marketing automation, advertising retargeting, customer service, etc.).

 - The creation of data silos.
-Each of the channels mentioned generates ever larger volumes of data, unfortunately impossible to exploit when they are dispersed and “blocked” within these different applications.
+Each of the channels mentioned generates ever-larger volumes of data, unfortunately, impossible to exploit when they are dispersed and “blocked” within these different applications.

 - The constant struggle between the creativity of marketers and the possibilities of CIOs / data teams.
 Marketing teams are yearning for more autonomy and are tired of being dependent on the data team to add intelligence to their campaigns.

 The ability of the Customer Data Platform to provide a concrete response to all of these issues explains the growing popularity of these tools.
-As we mentioned, the interest in this new family of solutions has led many publishers to categorise themselves as such.
+As we mentioned, the interest in this new family of solutions has led many publishers to categorize themselves as such.
 As a result, tools of sometimes very different natures in terms of technologies are defined as CDPs, and we will decipher them in the following section.